tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 > Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.

 ###  <a name="BKMK_KeyAccessControl"></a> Key access control
- Access Control for keys managed in Azure Key Vault is provided at the level of a Key Vault that acts as the container of keys.
+ Access control for keys managed by Key Vault is provided at the level of a Key Vault that acts as the container of keys.
 There is an access control policy for keys that is distinct from the access control policy for secrets in the same Key Vault.
-Users may create one or more vaults to hold keys and are required to maintain scenario appropriate segmentation and managed of keys.
-Access controls for Keys is independent of Access control for Secrets.
+Users may create one or more vaults to hold keys and are required to maintain scenario appropriate segmentation and management of keys.
+Access control for keys is independent of access control for secrets.

  The following permissions can be granted, on a per user / service principal basis, in the keys access control entry on a vault.
 These permissions closely mirror the operations allowed on a key object: